-An art object or artifact may be submitted for consideration as a gift or purchase in consultation with the Gallery Director, the Assistant Director, and/or the Development office.
-Before any object is accepted into the permanent collection, it must be recommended by the Library and Art Gallery Committee, with final approval to be made by the Gallery Director.
+An art object or artifact may be submitted for consideration as a gift in consultation with the Gallery Director, the Assistant Director, and/or the office of University Advancement.
+The Director is responsible for final decisions regarding any acquisition, whether gift or purchase.

 The Gallery will only acquire objects that the University has the facilities and resources to care for properly.
 Consideration will be made regarding any special requirements associated with the object, including, but not limited to, conservation, preservation, exhibition, and insurance.